Although it’s the least influential of the three environmental variables, humidity does have an influence on bullet trajectory.

 - This includes pressure, temperature and humidity.

 In the last two columns we explored the first two elements of the three external/environmental variables: air density and temperature.
-In this column, we’re going to discuss the third element, humidity, and introduce a way to account for all three elements at once.
+In this column, we’re going to discuss the third element, humidity, and introduce a way to account for all three elements at once as it relates to bullet trajectory.

 Does Humidity Even Matter?